flutter/website/src/docs/development/ui/actions_and_shortcuts.md

 starts looking _above_ the current widget.
 Using a `Builder` allows the framework to find the actions defined in the same `build` function.

-It is possible to invoke an action without needing a `BuildContext`, but since the `Actions` widget requires a context to find an enabled action to invoke, you need to provide one, either by creating your own `Action` instance, or by finding one in an appropriate context with `Actions.find`.
+You can invoke an action without needing a `BuildContext`, but since the `Actions` widget requires a context to find an enabled action to invoke, you need to provide one, either by creating your own `Action` instance, or by finding one in an appropriate context with `Actions.find`.